csucdsi/DataFest/content/past_events.md

 # 2022 - TBD

+# 2022 - Elm City Stories

+The 2022 DataFest challenge came from the Play2Prevent lab at the Yale Center for Health & Learning Games in the Yale School of Medicine.
+DataFest participants analyzed data from Elm City Stories, an educational video game designed for middle and high school students.
+The goal of the game was to prevent negative health outcomes in young, at-risk adolescents by helping teens to increase perception of risk and to develop skills for predicting and understanding future consequences of actions.
+The DataFest challenge was to characterize, measure and display patterns of play within the game that the researchers could then use to make connections to real-life behavior.[_Description credit to OSU Datafest page_](https://data-analytics.osu.edu/datafest/previous-datafests)

 # 2019 - Canadian Womens Rugby
 We had 48 students from 6 different schools register as 12 teams.
 The diversity of the student majors was remarkable.
 This year we had representation from Mathematics & Statistics (35%), Computer Science (26%), Business (28%) and Other majors (17%).
 In the end, six teams presented their findings.
 Each team had five minutes and a maximum of two slides (one team created a video presentation) to present findings to a panel of judges.